t3rn/t3rn/docs/main/docs/resources/t3rn-glossary.md

 This glossary provides definitions for technical terms frequently used in the t3rn documentation.

-**Attestation**: The process of validating cross-chain transactions, ensuring they were executed as intended.
+**Attestation**: The process of validating crosschain transactions, ensuring they were executed as intended.

-**Attesters**: Committee members who validate cross-chain transactions and attest to their validity across networks.
+**Attesters**: Committee members who validate crosschain transactions and attest to their validity across networks.

 **Batching**: Grouping multiple transactions or attestations to optimize performance and reduce gas costs.

-**Bidding Book**: A contract used by Executors to place and manage bids for cross-chain orders.
+**Bidding Book**: A contract used by Executors to place and manage bids for crosschain orders.

 **Binary:** The Binary Executor version is our command line based version for running an Executor, designed for users comfortable with code and terminal commands